sahilk30/node-express-server-rest-api/README.md

 ### Steps for creating the cluster with Terraform:
 Configure the Terraform provider
 Run **terraform init** and **terraform apply** to create the infrastructure

+## 5. Logging And monitoring
+# EKS Cluster Logging and Monitoring with CloudWatch

+## Enable Cluster Logs in CloudWatch

+You can enable Amazon EKS cluster logs for different components (e.g., API server, audit logs, authenticator, scheduler, etc.) to be pushed to CloudWatch.
+You can enable this when creating the EKS cluster or after the cluster is created.

+1. Go to the **EKS console**.
+2. Select your **EKS cluster**.
+3. In the **Logging** section, enable logs for the following:
+   - API Server
+   - Audit
+   - Authenticator
+   - Scheduler
+   - Controller Manager
+4. Once logs are enabled, the logs will be pushed to a **CloudWatch Log Group**.

+### OR

+## Install CloudWatch Agent for Container Logs

+To collect logs from your Kubernetes pods (e.g., application logs, system logs), you can install and configure the CloudWatch agent.

+1. Deploy the **CloudWatch agent** as a DaemonSet in the EKS cluster.
+2. Configure it to collect logs from your containers by modifying the `cloudwatch-agent-config.json` configuration file.
+3. The logs will be forwarded to **CloudWatch Logs**, where you can monitor and analyze them.